ICE-V-Wireless/ICE-V-Wireless/Firmware/README.md

 # Firmware
 This directory contains the ESP32 C3 firmware for the ESP32C3 FPGA board.
-The default firmware supports power-on initialization of the ICE40UP5k FPGA as well as wireless programming of the FPGA, SPI access after configuration and battery voltage monitoring.
+The default firmware supports power-on initialization of the ICE40UP5k FPGA as well as wireless programming of the FPGA, SPI access after configuration, PSRAM access and battery voltage monitoring.

 ## Prerequisites
 Prior to building this firmware you'll need to have a working installation of the